prisma/prisma1/docs/1.7/04-Reference/09-Upgrade-Guides/02-Upgrading-Prisma/01-Upgrade-to-1.7.md

 #### Providing the key to the Prisma server

-Prisma servers running on Docker receive their keys via the `XXX` property in `docker-compose.yml`.
-When deploying the Prisma server using `docker-compose up`, the key will be stored on the server.
+Prisma servers running on Docker receive their keys via the `managementApiSecret` key in `docker-compose.yml`.
+When deploying the Prisma server using `docker-compose up -d`, the key will be stored on the server.
 Every request made by the CLI (e.g. `prisma deploy`) now needs to be authenticated with that key.

-Here is an example where the `XXX` property is set to `mykey123`:
+Here is an example where the `managementApiSecret` key is set to `my-server-secret-123`:

 ```yml
 version: '3'